nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The implementation of `edit` involves creating a new `Student` object with updated details to replace the previous `Student` object.
+The implementation of `edit` involves creating a new `Person` object with updated details to replace the previous `Person` object.
-This is done with the help of the `EditPersonDescriptor` class, which helps create the new `Student` object.
+This is done with the help of the `EditPersonDescriptor` class, which helps create the new `Person` object.

 `edit` has similar fields to the [Add feature](#add-feature) and an additional `INDEX` parameter. </br>
 > NOTE : `[COMPULSORY]` indicates that the field is cannot be omitted when using `add`.